sweet-js/sweet-core/index.md

 layout: default
 ---

-Sweet.js brings hygienic macros from languages like Scheme and Rust to JavaScript.
+Sweet.js brings the hygienic macros of languages like Scheme and Rust to JavaScript.
 Macros allow you to sweeten the syntax of JavaScript and craft the language you've always wanted.

 Do you want to use class syntax but don't want to wait for ES6?
-Add classes yourself with macros!
+Add them yourself with just a few lines of code!

     // Define the class macro here...
     macro class {
+      rule {
-      case $className {
+        $className {
             constructor $cparams $cbody

             $($mname $mparams $mbody) ...
+        }
       } => {
         function $className $cparams $cbody

         $($className.prototype.$mname